insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

 - Intel SGX SDK Github Repository. [\[link\]](https://github.com/01org/linux-sgx)

 ### License
-All source codes are from Intel SGX SDK Github repository, under BSD License 2.0.
+All source codes are from Intel SGX SDK Github repository and Intel SGX Linux driver Github repository, under BSD License 2.0 and GNU General Public License 2.0, respectively.

+#### Intel SGX SDK
 Copyright (C) 2011-2017 Intel Corporation.
 All rights reserved.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: